georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

   sapply( subFolderNames, dir.create )
 }
 ```
+Again, this function is great, but we have to remember its name and arguments.
+Also, distributing this function is not easy.
+Without packaging it, you would have to share the file via shared drives or email.

 ### 3. Add some templates

+Another great feature of addins is that you can add files in your package that can be used by your functions.
+This means that you can share data and templates!

-Now let's add some template files that I like to include in every project: `global.R` and an R markdown report template called `Report_Template.Rmd`.
+In this example, I'll add some template files that I like to include in every project: `global.R` and an R markdown document called `Report_Template.Rmd`.
 The `global.R` file calls on packages, establishes variables to connect to my commonly used datasets, and calls on other scripts that will actually perform the analyses.
 The `Report_Template.Rmd` file is a vetted template for my output.
 You can add any files you want to include in your custom project folder, I'm just using these as examples.
-To add template files, create a folder in your package path `inst/extdata` and copy your files there.
+To add template files, create a folder in your package path at `inst/extdata` and copy your files there.

 ### 4. Modify the function to copy the templates
+Since we're using an addin and our addin uses these templates, we can modify our original function by adding some code that copies/pastes the templates into the user's new project folder.

 ```
 # save to R/createProject.R